saltyorg/docs/docs/saltbox/inventory/index.md

 We can see there that Sonarr gets the name "sonarr", and that name then flows through to those next four settings.

-If you wanted to change the name of the Sonarr app to BingBangBoing, you'd create a file at `/srv/git/saltbox/inventories/host_vars/localhost.yml` and put this into it:
+If you wanted to change the name of the Sonarr app to BingBangBoing, you'd add this to `/srv/git/saltbox/inventories/host_vars/localhost.yml`:

 ``` yaml
 sonarr_name: BingBangBoing